 |Patriarch||1,000+||21||20||20||19||+12||-5 (will)||+4||5/round||30%||1 day||garlic,mirrors,running water|

-The tables given above only apply when the vampire is active and drinking blood.
+Aging only occurs while the vampire is active and drinking blood.
 Vampires that are imprisoned and enter a blood-deprived coma do not continue to "age" until their vitality is restored.
 Note that the stats given are minimum - if the vampire already had a Dexterity of 17 and the table indicates it should be 16, they keep the old score.
 When a vampire uses their voice or their will to charm, rather than their eyes, no penalty is applied to the saving throw.